scalameta/metals/website/blog/2022-04-25-aluminium.md

 ## Better sbt BSP integration

-Metals now doesn't run compilation when sbt generates files under the `src-managed` directory.
+From this release Metals will no longer run the compilation when sbt generates files under the `src-managed` directory.
-This improvement fixed the continuous compilation when using sbt BSP and some sbt-plugins generate files on compile.
+The previous behaviour was related to some of the source generating sbt plugins.
+When used with sbt BSP users would experience  continuous compilation.
 For more details, see [\#2183](https://github.com/scalameta/metals/issues/2183).

 ## Improved Scala3 support